Whitt83/Docker-Python/README.md

 # Troubleshooting
   * The internet has observed that mismatching versions of PTVSD on your host environment & in the docker container can lead to problems.
-  * Make sure something else isn't using port 5678, the default port
+  * Make sure something else isn't using port 5678, the default port.
+Worst case, change the port.
+You will need to update tasks.json and launch.json.